arqtrad/iconografia_urbana_19/invisivel-en-7000.md

 the possibility of overcoming that decay by promoting a certain architectural movement;
 the defense of technical modernization and aesthetic advance while remaining anchored in that authentic national tradition.

 A few years later, though, Lucio Costa drifted from the broad sociological picture of national character to a romantic view favoring individual artistic intent [@costa:2007consideracoes, p.
-113] and personal genius [@costa:2007cartadepoimento, p.
-125], both embodied in his contemporary Oscar Niemeyer.
+113] and personal genius [@ferraz:1948depoimento, 2], both embodied in his contemporary Oscar Niemeyer.
 In this, he was probably influenced by his acquaintance and driving force behind the creation of the National Heritage Service (`SPHAN`), modernist poet Mário de Andrade.

 Although Costa put forward the thesis of a chain of authentic architecture broken only by the neocolonial movement, his practice as official of the `SPHAN` effectively upheld Mariano's view that proper traditional Brazilian architecture did not reach far beyond 1800.